hrucchetto/bcraapi/README.md

 Then, you will need to select the ids of the variables you want to analyze in the future.
 If you do not provide any id, the script will generate a file with all the variable that are available in the BRCA.

+## Analysis

+The downloaded file can be queried with a DBMS such as `duckdb`.
+You can find the documentation [here](https://duckdb.org/docs/index).

 ## Contact

 You can find me in [LinkedIn](https://www.linkedin.com/in/hugo-rucchetto/).